fbpx

 1. Cook your pasta as directed, until just al dente.
 Drain and set aside for 10 minutes.

-2. Add the pasta into a mixing bowl.
+2. Add the pasta to a mixing bowl.
 Add the remaining ingredients, except for the dressing, until combined.
 Add the dressing and mix until just incorporated.

 3. Transfer to a salad bowl and serve immediately, or refrigerate it for at least an hour, to chill.